defacto64/qwac_detector/README.md

 This software is NOT bug-free, is NOT supported, and is NOT optimized.
 It may NOT be accurate or reliable.
 I did NOT care about privacy issues.
 I did NOT follow any software engineering methodology.
 This software may cause your browser to become unresponsive or to crash.
 If you want to use it, or just give it a try, you do it AT YOUR OWN RISK.

-WARNING: this WebExtension only works with **Firefox** because I could not find a _reasonable_ way to obtain the web server's TLS certificate from Chrome or Safari.
-If you know one (that I have not yet considered), let me know too.
+WARNING: To date, this WebExtension only works with **Firefox** .
+I may also work on a version compatible with Chrome/Edge, sooner or later, but I am not sure (I also have other things to do in my spare time).

 ## Specifications
 * Grab the web server's TLS certificate (only for the main web page).